IPL-UV/IPL-UV.github.io/content/people/alumni/eva_sevillano.md

   linkedin: 'https://www.linkedin.com/in/eva-sevillano-marco/?originalSubdomain=es'
 ---

-ISP Coordination & Project Manager, specializing in Remote Sensing & GIS applications for forestry, agriculture, land cover, and geospatial data quality.
-Collaborates with outstanding research groups.
-Ready for new challenges!
+As ISP Coordination & Project Manager, I specialized in Remote Sensing & GIS applications for forestry, agriculture, land cover, and geospatial data quality.
+I collaborated with outstanding research groups and was ready for new challenges.